 Ecuador president slammed for ugly words about harassment

-Women's rights activist Silvia Buendía said that machismo is "structural" in Ecuador and "everyone from the president to a common citizen needs to understand what we are talking about when we talk about violence against women."
+Women's rights activist Silvia Buendía said machismo is "structural" in Ecuador and "everyone from the president to a common citizen needs to understand what we are talking about when we talk about violence against women".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)